 Thinking about an unusual idea or engineering a good product is important, but no less attention should be given to the way you present it to investors, which is essential for the survival of the start-up.
 In fact, the decision to invest in a start-up depends to a great extent on the quality and accuracy of the presentation of the commercial side of the project.
-It is important to understand that a good business presentation based on a professional business plan can differentiate the start-up from the other ventures that compete on the investor’s money.
+It is important to understand that a good business presentation based on a professional business plan can differentiate the start-up from the other ventures that compete for an investor’s funding.

 We believe in a common process in which we combine the knowledge of the entrepreneur with our experience, in order to produce an optimal business presentation for raising investment.
-For investors who do not know you yet, the presentation is likely to be the first impression they get from your start-up, so it is very important to do it right.
+For investors who are not familiar with you yet, the presentation is likely to be the first impression they get from your start-up, so it is very important to do it right.

 What are important topics / slides for investors in a business presentation?

 What attracts an investor’s attention the most in a presentation?
-What part of the presentation should be expected from the audience?
+Which part of the presentation is the audience expecting?
 The chart below shows the average time (seconds) spent by the investor on each topic.

 An example for a successful business presentation

 We recommend that you follow a few simple but critical rules for building a business presentation for an investor: